Aetherinox/csf-firewall/docs/docs/usage/ipset.md

     ---

-    Blocklists in CSF allow you to automatically block connections from known malicious IP addresses, helping to protect your server from abusive traffic.
+    Blocklists provide the foundation for blocking unwanted and malicious traffic in CSF.
+They allow you to automatically deny access from IP addresses that have been identified as abusive or high risk.

-    This chapter explains how to configure and use blocklists, including CSF’s official blocklist and third-party sources.
+    This section introduces what blocklists are, how they work, and how to configure them using CSF’s official blocklist or trusted third-party sources.

-    You’ll also learn how to enable blocklists with or without IPSET, ensuring they work efficiently no matter the size of the list.
+    Once you are comfortable using blocklists, you can advance to IPSETs to handle larger lists more efficiently and improve performance as your ruleset grows.

 </div>